-We all know that John was the #1 name for ages.
+We all know that John ranked #1 in the US for ages.
 A venerable classic, John’s history of use traces back to the New Testament.

 The name has faded over the last few generations, dropping from perpetual #1 to a still-common #26 in 2014.

 But if you look at the US Top 100, it could be that maybe – just maybe – John’s influence is far from over.

 Is John still the most popular boy’s name in the US?
 Read on …